springer-llms-deep-dive/llms-deep-dive-tutorials/README.md

 Notebooks can be run on local GPU resources or through booting a Google Colab instance on the imported notebook.

-Because our tutorials were designed to run on these ephemeral Colab instances, they are self-contained and do not a separate `requirements.txt` pip file for dependencies -- necessary installations and downloads are completed at the top of each notebook.
+Because our tutorials were designed to run on these ephemeral Colab instances, they are self-contained and do not need a separate `requirements.txt` pip file for dependencies -- necessary installations and downloads are completed at the top of each notebook.

 The tuturials were tested and run in Python 3.10.
 Where appropriate, we have hard-coded package versions to avoid incompatability issues.